SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 > [!IMPORTANT]
 > If JavaScript is loaded from an ES6 module, then JSImport attributes must include the module name as the second parameter.
 For example, `[JSImport("globalThis.callAlert", "ExampleShim")]` would indicate the imported method was declared in an ES6 module named "ExampleShim".

 ## Type Mappings

 Parameters and returns types in the .NET method signature will automatically be converted to/from appropriate JS types at runtime if a unique mapping is supported.
 This may result in values being converted by value, or references being wrapped in a proxy type.
 This process is known as type marshalling.
 Use <xref:System.Runtime.InteropServices.JavaScript.JSMarshalAsAttribute%601> to control how the imported method parameters and return types are marshalled.

 Some types do not have a default type mapping.
 For example, a `long` can be marshalled as <xref:System.Runtime.InteropServices.JavaScript.JSType.Number?displayProperty=nameWithType> or <xref:System.Runtime.InteropServices.JavaScript.JSType.BigInt?displayProperty=nameWithType> and thus the `[JSMarsalAsAttibute]` is required or a compile time error will be generated.

+Of note is support for the following type mapping scenarios:
-An <xref:System.Action> or <xref:System.Func%601> can be passed as parameters, which are marshalled as callable JS functions which allow .NET code to be invoked in response to JS callbacks or events.
+- An <xref:System.Action> or <xref:System.Func%601> can be passed as parameters and are marshalled as callable JS functions.
+This allows .NET code to provide listeners to be invoked in response to JS callbacks or events.

-You can pass both JS and managed object references, and they are marshaled as proxy objects, keeping the object alive across the boundary until the proxy is garbage collected.
-You can also import and export asynchronous methods with a <xref:System.Threading.Tasks.Task> result, which are marshaled as [JS promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-Most of the marshalled types work in both directions, as parameters and as return values, on both imported and exported methods, which are covered in the [Call .NET from JavaScript](#call-net-from-javascript) section later in this article.
+- JS references and .NET managed object references can be passed in either direction, are marshaled as proxy objects, and are kept alive across the boundary until the proxy is garbage collected.
+- Asynchronous JS methods or [JS promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) are marshalled with a <xref:System.Threading.Tasks.Task> result and vice versa.

+Most of the marshalled types work in both directions, as parameters and as return values, on both imported and exported methods.

+The following table details supported type mappings:

 :::moniker range=">= aspnetcore-8.0"